Frequently Asked Questions

 Every five years, during the duration of the lease, we will write to the registered owner and offer the option to extend the lease for 10, 20 or 30 years.
 If you do not wish to renew your lease, then the grave can no longer be memorialised when the lease expires.
 Existing burials in the plot will not be removed or disturbed, but any remaining space in the plot will be made available to be used by someone else.

-Every five years, during the duration of the lease, we will write to the registered owner and offer the option to extend the lease for 25, 50 or 75 years.
+Every five years, during the duration of the lease, we will write to the registered owner and offer the option to extend the lease.
 If you do not wish to renew your lease, then the grave can no longer be memorialised when the lease expires.
-Existing burials in the plot will not be removed or disturbed, but any remaining space in the plot will be made available to be used by someone else
+Existing burials in the plot will not be removed or disturbed, but any remaining space in the plot will be made available to be used by someone else.

 Some people choose not to mark a grave with a wooden or other substantial memorial (where allowed).
 However, whenever we bury anyone at our parks, we record the graves very carefully and use traditional mapping to ensure that there is a permanent record of each person who is buried with us and their location.